North American blizzard of 1999: The storm

 The storm produced 55 cm of snow in Chicago and was rated by the National Weather Service as the second worst blizzard to hit Chicago in the 20th century, after the Blizzard of 1967.
-Soon after the snow ended, record low temperatures occurred with values of −20 F or lower in parts of Illinois and surrounding states on January 3 and 4, including a handful of daily minimum temperatures around −50 F on January 4 in the area of heaviest accumulation.
+Soon after the snow ended, record low temperatures occurred with values of −20 F or lower n parts of Illinois and surrounding states on January 3 and 4, including a handful of daily minimum temperatures around −50 F on January 4 in the area of heaviest accumulation.

 The areas with the heaviest snows, 15 in or more, included central and northern Illinois, southern Wisconsin, central and northern Indiana, southern Michigan, northern Ohio, and southeast Canada.
 The storm also traveled across southern Ontario dumping about 12 in of snow throughout the entire Quebec City-Windsor Corridor.

 South of the snow line, the storm produced a significant ice storm across western New York, near the Rochester region and the Genesee Valley where numerous power failures were reported.